emicklei/audiovisio/README.md

     audiovisio -c test.yaml -o test.html

 ```
-title: Episode One
+title: Test - Episode One
 header: Episode One
 footer: More like this
+button-start-title: Start

-# defaults
+# transition in milliseconds
-images-width: 950
-images-height: 600
+# can be overridden per slide
+pause-before-audio: 500
+pause-after-audio: 500

 leader:
   image: leader.png